Extradition Hearing to Begin for WikiLeaks Founder Assange

-Supporters of Julian Assange gathered Monday outside a high-security London courthouse, where a judge is set to begin hearing a U.S. extradition case against the WikiLeaks founder.
+Supporters of Julian Assange gathered Monday outside a high-security London courthouse, where a judge opened a hearing into a U.S. extradition case against the WikiLeaks founder.

 The courtroom showdown comes a decade after WikiLeaks infuriated American authorities by publishing a trove of classified military documents.